How to Be More Productive

 Plenty has been spoken about ensuring that your employees are healthy physically, but what about their mental well-being?
 Mikaela Kiner gives us a slice of (remote) work life.
 Read on to see how you can instill a sense of calm and well-being among employees who may be facing issues of isolation and low productivity:

-“People are social and can quickly start to feel isolated.
-Find ways to connect just to talk or have a little fun.
-I’ve talked to teams who are doing everything from virtual lunch and happy hour to online Pictionary.
-Some are just working with video conferencing so they can see each other and chat like they would in the office.
-Don’t underestimate the need for connection right now.”
+“People are inherently social and can quickly start to feel isolated.
+Look for ways to connect, whether it’s to chat or have some fun.
+I’ve spoken to teams that are doing everything from virtual lunches and happy hours to playing online Pictionary.
+Others use video conferencing to see each other and chat as if they were back in the office.
+Remember to consider the importance of staying connected during these times.”

 At Pink Lemonade, a Digital Marketing Agency, employees are seen engaging in a fun-filled Zumba session to beat the remote working blues.